BM Technologies, Inc. (BMTX): History, Ownership, Mission, How It Works & Makes Money

 Original location

-Operations were initially centered within Customers Bank's infrastructure, primarily based in Pennsylvania.
+Operations were initially centered within the parent company's infrastructure, primarily based in Pennsylvania.
+The corporate headquarters were later established in Wayne, Pennsylvania.

 Founding team members